Skip to content

 • Menstrual cycle (F): FSH is involved in the development and maturation of ovarian follicles, which contain eggs.
 During the follicular phase of the menstrual cycle, FSH stimulates the growth of ovarian follicles and the production of estrogen.
 FSH helps select the dominant follicle that will reach full maturation and release an egg during ovulation.
 The other follicles regress.

-• Production of sperm production (H): FSH plays a role in regulating sperm production in the testes.
+• Sperm production (H): FSH plays a role in regulating sperm production in the testes.
 It stimulates Sertoli cells in the seminiferous tubules of the testes, which support sperm maturation.

-• Function in the regulation of sex hormones (F and H): FSH plays a key role in regulating the levels of other sex hormones.
-In women, it is its increase during the follicular phase which increases estrogen and then progesterone levels.
-When levels of estrogen and progesterone in women, or testosterone in men, reach a certain threshold, they send signals to the pituitary gland to increase or decrease FSH production.
+• Function in the regulation of sex hormones (F and M): FSH plays a key role in regulating the levels of other sex hormones.
+In women, it is its increase during the follicular phase that increases estrogen and then progesterone levels.
+When estrogen and progesterone levels in women, or testosterone in men, reach a certain threshold, they send signals to the pituitary gland to increase or decrease FSH production.

-FSH finally has a role at the medical level because it is a good indicator of fertility in individuals, men and women.
-Blood FSH levels can be used to assess ovarian function in women, including determining egg reserve.
-High FSH levels may indicate decreased ovarian function.
+Finally, FSH has a role in medicine because it is a good indicator of fertility in both men and women.
+FSH levels in the blood can be used to assess ovarian function in women, particularly to determine egg reserve.
+High FSH levels can indicate decreased ovarian function.
 In men, high FSH levels can indicate problems with sperm production.

 FSH in the menstrual cycle

-FSH also has an essential role in the menstrual cycle.
+FSH also plays an essential role in the menstrual cycle.

-Then, at the end of the follicular phase, the FSH peak (just like the LH peak) triggers ovulation and the transformation of the empty dominant follicle into a corpus luteum.
+Then, at the end of the follicular phase, the FSH surge (just like the LH surge) triggers ovulation and the transformation of the empty dominant follicle into a corpus luteum.
 The latter produces progesterone during the luteal phase.
 Indirectly, FSH therefore initiates the increase in estrogen and progesterone in the body of menstruating people.

 Finally, at the end of the luteal phase, when progesterone and estrogen levels drop because the egg has not been fertilized, FSH production begins again.
-It's a new cycle.
+This is a new cycle.

-In summary, FSH is responsible for stimulating the growth of ovarian follicles, estrogen production, and ultimately ovulation during the follicular phase of the menstrual cycle.
-Precise regulation of FSH is essential to ensure adequate follicular development and proper regulation of sex hormones throughout the cycle.
+In summary, FSH is responsible for stimulating ovarian follicle growth, estrogen production, and ultimately ovulation during the follicular phase of the menstrual cycle.
+Precise regulation of FSH is essential to ensure proper follicular development and proper regulation of sex hormones throughout the cycle.

 Influence of FSH on the body and mood

 Like LH, FSH plays a key role in regulating the menstrual cycle in women, but its influence on mood and the body has been less studied than the influence of progesterone and estrogen.
-Its role in the regulation of sexual hormones being direct, a disruption of FSH can cause various problems linked to the lack or excess of sexual hormones (mood disorders, depressive states, low or excessive libido, etc.).
+Since its role in regulating sex hormones is direct, a disruption in FSH can cause various problems related to the lack or excess of sex hormones (mood disorders, depression, low or excessive libido, etc.).

-A little reminder of the 4 phases of the menstrual cycle
+A quick reminder of the 4 phases of the menstrual cycle

-Rhythmized by hormones, the menstrual cycle is often presented in four phases .
-Let's discover these together as well as the role of the different hormones in the different phases.
+Rhythmic with hormones, the menstrual cycle is often presented in four phases .
+(By the way, if you didn't know, women's hormonal cycles also influence mood .)
+Let's discover these phases together, as well as the role of different hormones in the different phases.
 To go further and better understand how the menstrual cycle works, discover our complete guide to menstrual cycles .

 The follicular phase

-The first phase of the menstrual cycle corresponds to the follicular phase.
-This is the phase during which the eggs grow in the ovarian follicles.
-It begins at the same time as the menstruation phase.
+The first phase of the menstrual cycle is the follicular phase.
+This is the phase during which eggs grow in the ovarian follicles.
+It begins at the same time as the menstrual phase.

 During this phase, the hormones FSH (follicle-stimulating hormone) and LH (luteinizing hormone) are secreted by the pituitary gland (in the brain), their levels increase and they stimulate the ovaries to produce follicles.
-Each follicle contains an immature egg but only one is dominant.
-This dominant follicle continues to grow and produces the hormone estrogen .
+Each follicle contains an immature egg, but only one is dominant.
+This dominant follicle continues to grow and produces estrogen hormones .

 The ovulatory phase or ovulation

 The second phase of the menstrual cycle corresponds to the ovulation phase.
-It consists of the release of the mature egg by the ovarian follicles.
-The egg then moves through the fallopian tubes towards the uterus.
+Tounderstand what ovulation is : is the process in which a mature egg is released from an ovary, allowing its possible fertilization during the fertile period of a menstrual cycle.
+The egg then travels down the fallopian tubes toward the uterus.

-At the hormonal level, it is the peak of luteinizing hormone that releases the mature egg from the dominant ovarian follicle.
-At the same time, estrogen levels are always very high and prepare the body for potential fertilization.
+Hormonally, it is the peak of luteinizing hormone that releases the mature egg from the dominant ovarian follicle.
+At the same time, estrogen levels remain very high , preparing the body for potential fertilization.

 The luteal phase

 The luteal phase is the third and penultimate phase of the menstrual cycle.
-If the follicular phase corresponds to the moment when the egg matures in the ovaries, the luteal phase corresponds to the moment when the whole body prepares for fertilization of the egg and therefore for pregnancy.
-The walls of the uterus are adorned with the endometrium, the uterine lining which develops to facilitate the implantation of the egg in the event of fertilization.
+While the follicular phase is when the egg matures in the ovaries, the luteal phase is when the entire body prepares for fertilization of the egg and therefore pregnancy.
+The walls of the uterus are covered with the endometrium, the uterine lining that develops to facilitate implantation of the egg in the event of fertilization.

-At the hormonal level, this phase is marked by a significant variation in hormone levels.
-At its beginning, just after ovulation, the estrogen level is very high and the progesterone level increases rapidly : the latter is secreted by the corpus luteum which replaces the dominant follicle emptied of its egg.
-Progesterone works by thickening the uterine lining and also has the effect of reducing uterine contractions, which keeps the endometrium in place and prevents premature bleeding.
-If no fertilization takes place, the levels of the hormones progesterone and estrogen gradually decrease.
-This triggers the shedding of the uterine lining and the expulsion of the egg.
-These are the rules.
+Hormonally, this phase is marked by a significant variation in hormone levels.
+At its beginning, just after ovulation, estrogen levels are very high and progesterone levels increase rapidly : the latter is secreted by the corpus luteum, which replaces the dominant follicle that has been emptied of its egg.
+Progesterone acts by thickening the uterine lining and also has the effect of reducing uterine contractions, which keeps the endometrium in place and prevents premature bleeding.
+If no fertilization occurs, progesterone and estrogen hormone levels gradually decrease.
+This triggers the detachment of the uterine lining and the expulsion of the egg.
+This is menstruation.

 Menstruation (periods)

-The last phase of the cycle corresponds to menstruation.
-It takes place when the body realizes that the egg has not been fertilized: it expels the unfertilized oocyte as well as the endometrium.
-This phase begins at the same time as the follicular phase and thus represents the start of a new menstrual cycle.
+The last phase of the cycle is menstruation.
+It occurs when the body realizes that the egg has not been fertilized: it expels the unfertilized oocyte along with the endometrium.
+This phase begins at the same time as the follicular phase and thus represents the beginning of a new menstrual cycle.

-At the hormonal level, this phase corresponds to a period when all female hormone levels are very low : progesterone and estrogen levels have fallen, then FSH and LH levels slowly rise to help new eggs grow… c It's the follicular phase that begins again.
+Hormonally, this phase corresponds to a period when all female hormone levels are very low : progesterone and estrogen levels have dropped, so FSH and LH levels slowly rise to make new eggs grow... this is the follicular phase starting again.

 Hormonal imbalance and menstrual cycles

-Because hormones are essential for organizing menstrual cycles, hormonal changes and imbalances are often the cause of variations within menstrual cycles .
-They can be of natural origin (such as during puberty or menopause), caused by an illness or even linked to lifestyle.
+Because hormones are essential for organizing menstrual cycles, hormonal changes and imbalances often cause variations in menstrual cycles .
+These changes can be natural (such as during puberty or menopause), caused by illness, or lifestyle factors.

 Puberty

-At puberty, sex hormones increase significantly.
-The body begins to release eggs, which triggers the menstrual cycle: these are the first periods.
-They generally take place between the ages of 10 and 15 in young women.
+During puberty, sex hormones increase significantly.
+The body begins to release eggs, which triggers the menstrual cycle: this is the first period.
+It generally occurs between the ages of 10 and 15 in young women.
 During the first cycles, the release of eggs can be irregular, making the first years of menstruation rather unpredictable.

 During pregnancy, the fertilized egg attaches to the uterine wall.
-The female sex hormones then work to preserve the pregnancy and stop the menstrual cycle (except in rare cases, for example during denial of pregnancy where the periods can continue until full term).
-The menstrual cycle stops and generally only resumes after breastfeeding: prolactin, a hormone which stimulates the mammary glands to produce breast milk, generally has the effect of blocking the resumption of the menstrual cycle until stopping breastfeeding.
+Female sex hormones then work to preserve the pregnancy and stop the menstrual cycle (except in rare cases, for example, during denial of pregnancy where periods may continue until term).
+The menstrual cycle stops and generally only resumes after breastfeeding: prolactin, the hormone that stimulates the mammary glands to produce breast milk, generally has the effect of blocking the resumption of the menstrual cycle until breastfeeding stops.

 Menopause

-Menopause is marked by a gradual decrease in estrogen.
-It generally occurs between the ages of 45 and 55.
-Ovulation becomes more irregular as estrogen drops and may eventually cease.
-This results in irregular cycles and then the complete cessation of menstruation.
+Menopause is marked by a gradual decline in estrogen.
+It typically occurs between the ages of 45 and 55.
+Ovulation becomes more irregular as estrogen levels decline and may eventually cease.
+This results in irregular cycles and eventually the complete cessation of menstruation.

 Hormonal imbalance linked to diseases

-If the life stages of menstruating people are marked by hormonal fluctuations which influence their menstrual cycle, these fluctuations can also be caused by illnesses.
-If you notice sudden changes in your menstrual cycle for no apparent reason, it may be worth seeing a doctor to talk about it.
-In light of your medical situation, he may carry out additional examinations if he deems it necessary.
+While the life stages of menstruating people are marked by hormonal fluctuations that affect their menstrual cycle, these fluctuations can also be caused by illness.
+If you notice sudden changes in your menstrual cycle for no apparent reason, it may be a good idea to consult a doctor to discuss them.
+In light of your medical situation, they may conduct additional tests if they deem it necessary.

 Polycystic Ovary Syndrome (PCOS)